JornWildt/Mason/Documentation/Mason-draft-2.md

 The name of a control can either be a simple predefined token from the [IANA relationship registry](http://www.iana.org/assignments/link-relations/link-relations.xhtml), a curie or a complete URI.
 The use of URIs (and curies) as a namespace mechanism makes it easy to declare names without colliding with similar names from other systems.

-Here a few examples of different ways to name a control:
+Here are a few examples of different ways to name a control:

 **Standard IANA *self* link**